 International Festival of Music and Dance

 For something a bit more family-friendly, take the kids to Granada for the International Festival of Music and Dance.
 This vibrant celebration has been held since the 1880s, allowing visitors from all over the world to soak in the energy of the art of flamenco.
-You can expect no shortage of colourful costumes, Spanish guitars, and the clacking of castanets inviting you to join the party.
+You can expect no shortage of colorful costumes, Spanish guitars, and the clacking of castanets inviting you to join the party.

 Festa Major de Gracia

-Gracia is a charming residential neighbourhood in the heart of Barcelona.
+Gracia is a charming residential neighborhood in the heart of Barcelona.
 Every August, residents show off their artistic skills by creating amazing themed decorations to transform their narrow streets into living works of art.
 The days are spent with communal dining and family games, while in the evenings the streets heave with visitors ready to take in the festive atmosphere.
 Concerts, dancing, and performance art take place each year.
 Visitors can join in, wearing anything from clown costumes to evening wear.

 Get messy and celebrate the tomato harvest at one of Spain’s most famous festivals, La Tomatina.
 Held in the small village of Bunol to the west of Valencia, the festival takes place each August on the final Wednesday of the month.
 It’s a great way to close out the summer with a tomato-saucy bang.
 Thousands of visitors and residents alike pelt each other with ripe, juicy tomatoes.
 It’s a good idea to bring goggles to keep the acidic tomato juice out of your eyes, and wearing old clothing goes without saying.